Opening Session

 Coffee Break at the Exhibition Hall

-Knowledge, Skills, and Experiences: Competencies for a Sterility Assurance Professional
+Competencies for Sterility Assurance Professionals

 Arthur Dumba